NEUROIMAGING / MAGNETIC RESONANCE

 Gadolinium-based contrast agents (GBCAs)

-- contrast agents facilitate the relaxation of hydrogen protons in water, thus shortening the T1 and T2 relaxation times.
-Shortening the T1 relaxation time leads to signal enhancement (tissue voxels become hyperintense), whereas T2 leads to signal attenuation ⇒ therefore, T1 sequences are used for contrast-enhanced examination
+- contrast agents facilitate the relaxation of hydrogen protons in water, thereby shortening the T1 and T2 relaxation times.
+Shortening the T1 relaxation time leads to signal enhancement (tissue voxels become hyperintense), while shortening the T2 relaxation time leads to signal attenuation ⇒ therefore, T1 sequences are used for contrast-enhanced examination

 - usage:

-- in clinical practice, mainly paramagnetic agents containing gadolinium are used – Gadolinium-Based Contrast Agents (GBCAs)
+- in clinical practice, paramagnetic agents containing gadolinium are predominantly used – Gadolinium-Based Contrast Agents (GBCAs)

 - e.g. Magnevist (gadopentetate), Omniscan (gadodiamide), Dotarem (Gd-DOTA, gadoteric acid)